 Laws and Statutes, Spanish Versions of Employee Documents

-Many customers ask if an employee handbook translation law in California exists or if other regulations are on the books regarding the translation of professional and corporate documents into Spanish or other languages, and one of the most common questions relates to the existence of legal requisite for translating company-related documents, such has employee handbooks, policy manuals, safety guides, personnel manuals, and other documents, into the native language of the company’s employees.
-We have spoken to several attorneys, various human resource professionals and read numerous legal journals, blogs, websites and other publications, and it seems that the following summary is the most common response:
+Many customers ask if an employee handbook translation law in California exists or if other regulations are on the books regarding the translation of professional and corporate materials into Spanish or other languages other than English.
+One of the most common questions relates to the existence of a legal requisite for translating company-related documents, such as employee handbooks, policy manuals, safety guides, personnel manuals, documents for human resources and other items, into the native languages of the company’s employees.
+We have spoken with several attorneys, various human resource professionals and read numerous legal journals, blogs, websites and other publications, and it seems that the following summary is the most common response:

-Officially, no. As for January 1, 2020, we are not aware of any particular employee handbook translation law in California that requires publication or translation of documents in to Spanish (or another language), that is, in a general business environment (court and legal situations are completely different); however, if an employee has limited English proficiency, also known as LEP, and suffers an injury on the job or violates company policy, or misinterprets current company regulations, the employee may claim to have not fully understood the relevant regulation or procedure or that he or she is unable to understand the material found in the corporate manual or employee handbook.
+Officially, no. As for January 1, 2020, we are not aware of any particular employee handbook translation law in California that requires publication or translation of documents to Spanish (or other non-English languages), that is, in a general business environment (court and legal situations are completely different); however, if an employer employs or hires limited English proficiency employees, also known as LEP, and an employee suffers an on-the-job injury, violates company policy, or misinterprets current company regulations, the employee may claim to have not fully understood the relevant regulation or procedure or that he or she is unable to understand the material found in the corporate manual or employee handbook.
 This is where employers become liable.

 Unofficially, yes.
-It is said that if a business has even a few LEPs, the liability falls on the employer to provide relevant materials in the native language.
+It is said that if a business employs even a few LEPs, the liability may fall on the employer to provide relevant materials in the native language.
 This is an easy solution as most handbooks can be translated in a few days for a few hundred dollars, depending on the length and complexity of the policy manual.

-The general rule is that if there is any doubt, translate important materials.
-Not all pages or policies are translated in all cases.
-Some businesses request translation of only safety-related polices or other essential requirements for a specific role or duty within their company.
+The general rule is that if there is any doubt or concern, translate important materials.
+Not all pages or policies need to be translated in all cases.
+Some businesses request translation of only safety-related polices or other essential requirements in order to clarify a specific role or duty within the company.

 This information should not be considered as legal advice as we at SES Translators are not attorneys.
 This blog entry is a simple conversation regarding a complex topic of the employee handbook translation law in California.

 Click here to order your translation, and we can have your official, certified handbook translation ready in a few days or less.